pamo/pamo.github.io/pages/blog/2015-11-16-don-sergio/index.md

 Don Sergio noticed my duffel bag and trekking pack and asked where I was headed.

-> Santiago, a la estacion de autobuses. _To Santiago, via the bus station._
+> Santiago, a la estación de autobuses. _To Santiago, via the bus station._

 Don Sergio put his index finger to his eye and then pointed down to my stuff.